 top of page

-How to Feed Your Baby to Prevent Peanut Allergy
+How to Feed Your Baby to Prevent Food Allergies

-If you're like many parents, you may be nervous that your baby has or will develop a peanut allergy.
-While in the past wee used to tell parents to avoid introducing peanut until a baby's first birthday, we now know that we had it exactly wrong.
-Newer studies have consistently shown that the best way to prevent peanut allergy is to offer peanut early (around 6 months) and often (at least 3 days per week) and freely consume peanut and peanut products during pregnancy and while breastfeeding (provided you do not have a peanut allergy).
+If you're like many parents, you may be nervous that your baby will develop a food allergy.
+While in the past we used to tell parents to avoid introducing allergens like peanut until a baby's first birthday, we now know that we had it exactly wrong.
+For example, studies have consistently shown that the best way to prevent peanut allergy is to offer peanut early (between 4-6 months) and often (at least 3 days per week) and freely consume peanut and peanut products during pregnancy and while breastfeeding (provided you do not have a peanut allergy).

-· Low risk baby (no eczema or other food allergy): Incorporate peanut into your baby’s diet freely.
-Start around 6 months and make sure your baby has tried peanut well before their first birthday.
+Incorporate allergens into your baby’s diet freely.
+Start around 6 months and make sure your baby has tried peanut and egg well before their first birthday.

-3. When it’s time to introduce peanuts based on your baby’s level of risk noted above, offer at least 6-7 grams of peanut protein per week over the course of at least 3 meals or snacks.
+Offer at least 6-7 grams of peanut protein per week over the course of at least 3 meals or snacks per week.
 Don’t offer your baby a whole peanut as it is a choking hazard.
 Instead try out these few easy and safe ways to regularly include peanut in your baby’s diet:

 · 1/2 tablespoon of peanut butter (all natural, no added ingredients), creamy, thinned with breast milk, formula, or water, smeared on a cracker or piece of bread – 2g peanut protein